selfdriven-engagement/governance/docs/pages/coop-selfdriven-foundation-constitution.md

 - (a) an annual activity report; and
 - (b) annual financial statements and, where required by law, audited financial statements.

-9.2 Governance decisions, key policies, and the charters of Committees and Circles must be recorded and made accessible to members, subject to privacy and confidentiality requirements.
+9.2 Governance decisions, key policies, and the charters of Committees and Committees must be recorded and made accessible to members, subject to privacy and confidentiality requirements.

 9.3 Members may request access to Cooperative records, subject to applicable law, confidentiality obligations and reasonable administrative limitations.